 • Cannot enroll users

-• Quizzes – Can not access question collections, preview and reorder quiz, enter in-progress quiz as user, manage quiz reports, see stats for any quiz
+• Cannot do the following in Quizzes: access question collections, preview and reorder quiz, enter in-progress quiz as user, manage quiz reports, see stats

 (Full Rights)

-• Teaching Assistants (Full Rights) have the same abilities as the Instructor role.
+• Teaching Assistants (Full Rights) have nearly all the same abilities as the Instructor role.

 • This role is able to view/edit/add course content and perform all grading functions.

-Uses: TAs who are taking an active part in creation of the course or course materials.
+Uses: TAs who are taking an active part in the creation or maintenance of the course and its materials.

 • Announcements – Full access